cnat3103/Homework_Two_Bootstrap/README.md

 * Note - some responsive issues experienced with index.html document.
 Could work out how to resolve.
 From screen width 991px to 576px, snow leopard image and text box clash

+* Note - sticky footer works when rendering directly from VS Code.
+However, not showing when accessing through GitHub...styling and HTML shows it is there on GitHub however.